 “Dextrous theatricality and unexpected pleasure… bowled over by the suppleness of the writing.” — Peter Marks, Washington Post

-I first began thinking about the play that became Abstract Nude after a profoundly important visit I made to the Musée National Picasso Paris.
-(If you haven’t been, please — book a plane ticket, fly there, spend a day in the museum, return home, and then read the rest of this blog post.)
+I first began thinking about the play that became ABSTRACT NUDE after a profoundly important visit I made to the Musée National Picasso Paris.
+(If you haven’t been, please—book a plane ticket, fly there, spend a day in the museum, return home, and then read the rest of this description.)
 His work is arranged chronologically in the huge museum, which allows one to watch his very ideas about the nature and practice of art evolve throughout the 20th century… and, given that Picasso’s oeuvre IS the 20th century, it’s a bit like watching the modern mind develop, too.

 After the visit, I began to wonder how one man could hold so many different beliefs about art in a single lifetime.
 Did one idea influence the next?
 Was each one obliterated completely, or did they submerge and re-emerge in new forms?
 Did they answer each other, reject each other, respect each other?
 Did they all somehow coexist, his mind full of a thousand competing voices by the end of his life?